Coupling of two conformal field theories and Nakajima-Yoshioka blow-up equations: Functional equations

 \section{Functional equations}

 In this section we use the results of the Section \ref{Se:Res} for the functional equations on the conformal blocks.
-Then we explain the relation between these equations and and Nakajima-Yoshioka blow-up equations mentioned in the beginning of the paper \eqref{eq:blowr2}.
+Then we explain the relation between these equations and and Nakajima-Yoshioka blow--up equations mentioned in the beginning of the paper \eqref{eq:blowr2}.